marcsanchez1/techdegree-project-5/README.md

 **You should also check for issues with your JavaScript code using JSHint, linked in the Project Resources.**
 * [JSHint](http://jshint.com/ "Link to JSHint")
+  * JSHint may show you some warnings, so make sure to check through those for any potential problems.
+You do not need to fix every warning listed but reviewing them can be useful.

+**Before you submit your project for review, make sure you can check off all of the items on the [Student Project Submission Checklist](http://treehouse-techdegree.s3.amazonaws.com/Student-Project-Submission-Checklist.pdf).
+The checklist is designed to help you make sure you’ve met the grading requirements and that your project is complete and ready to be submitted!**